KAR-NG/Food-Poison-Survey-Analysis-using-Multiple-Correspondence-Analysis/poison.md

 Almost all sicked persons (green) ate all the food mentioned in the graph.
 However, there were many healthy persons also ate these food.
-It can be difficult to estimate which food cause food poisoning.
+It can be difficult to estimate which food caused the food poisoning.

 ## 5 PRINCIPAL COMPONENT METHODS